po1sigala/live/01-Class-Content/22-State/02-Homework/README.md

 You'll use the Stripe API to process payments, which includes making front-end and back-end changes.
 Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
 Refer to the [Stripe docs on testing your integration](https://stripe.com/docs/testing).

-**Important**: The homework requires a specific version `(>=7.0)` of `npm` in order to install peer dependencies like GraphQL when deploying to Heroku.
+**Important**: The Challenge requires a specific version `(>=7.0)` of `npm` in order to install peer dependencies like GraphQL when deploying to Heroku.
 By default, Heroku uses `npm 6.x`, which may cause some issues.
 Be sure to refer to the [Heroku Docs on Specifying an NPM Version](https://devcenter.heroku.com/articles/nodejs-support#specifying-an-npm-version) to ensure your `package.json` file is set up correctly, as shown in the following snippet:

   ```json
   {